 The counselors and therapists have to be licensed and have experience in handling the mental, physical, and emotional aspects of the specific addiction their client is struggling to overcome.
 Sometimes only time can tell what the outcome will be.
 Other times, exceptionally specialized training is required to guarantee a successful one.
-The staff needs to have a good grasp of the specific type of addiction the client is battling in order to help him or her understand the recovery process.
+In addition, the staff needs to have a good grasp of the specific type of addiction the client is battling to help him or her understand the recovery process.
 That’s why it’s crucial to find the right treatment facility from the start.

 Outpatient Program Treatment Cost

 The price of addiction treatment depends on the facility.
 At any rate, outpatient treatment always costs less than inpatient treatment.
 Some programs are free, while others can cost tens of thousands.
 There is always a good choice, no matter the budget.
 The opportunity to heal is accessible to each and every addict as long as they are aware of the resources that can help them.
 Most outpatient rehab centers accept some form of insurance or provide financing options.
 Some even offer financial aid.
 Of course, one of the most common ways of paying for rehab is insurance.
 The treatment cost that is covered depends on the insurance provider and what the facility will accept.